Mustafa-Awami/Lara2fa/README.md

 ## Step 4️⃣

-In `fortify.php` config file, disable the two-factor feature by comminting it out like so:
+In `fortify.php` config file, disable the two-factor feature by commenting it out like so:

 ```php
 // Features::twoFactorAuthentication([